MisterCalvin/pterodactyl-swat4-egg/README.md

     ├── Content
     └── ContentExpansion

 The installer will automatically download and install the Master Server Patch necessary for listing your game on the community server list.
 You can find the project page [here](https://github.com/sergeii/swat-patches/tree/master/swat4stats-masterserver/).
+I am currently having an issue displaying the download progress of the game files, so it may appear as if the panel has frozen.
+I am working on fixing this, please let me know if have any issues installing the egg because of this.

 ## Server Ports
 SWAT requires Base Port + 3 (Default port is 10480, so 10480-10483/udp)